BMW Service Engine Soon Light On

 BMW Service Engine Soon light may be on without any noticeable performance issues.

-Your BMW’s check-engine light warns the driver that something isn’t quite right with its functionality – the problem can be very simple or severe.
-If severe, check engine light will flash, leading to the transmission getting stuck in limp mode to prevent further engine damage.
+Your BMW’s check engine light warns the driver that something isn’t quite right with its functionality.
+The problem can be very simple or severe.
+If severe, the check engine light will flash, leading to the transmission getting stuck in limp mode to prevent further damage.

-These issues can range in severity, from a loose gas cap to a serious engine malfunction like timing chain failure.
+These issues can range in severity from a loose gas cap to a serious malfunction like timing chain failure.

 Common Causes

-Hundreds of problems may trigger the check engine or service engine soon in a BMW.
-BMW-specific problems include:
+Hundreds of problems may trigger the check engine in a BMW.
+Specific problems include:

 - VANOS